If you thought Australian Survivor looked tough, military-style reality show SAS: Australia will be a shock to the system.

-In the harrowing new reality show, 17 celebrities are set to face the toughest physical and mental challenges of their lives while deep in the Aussie wilderness.
+As the harrowing reality TV show returns for a second season, 18 celebrities are set to face the toughest physical and mental challenges of their lives while deep in the Aussie wilderness.

-The recruits, who include convicted drug smuggler [Schapelle Corby] and former controversial Bachelor Nick 'Honey Badger' Cummins, will say goodbye to their creature comforts and be pushed to their limits by a team of elite ex-Special Forces soldiers.
+The recruits, who include former Neighbours star Bonnie Anderson and ironman Jett Kenny, will say goodbye to their creature comforts and be pushed to their limits by a team of elite ex-Special Forces soldiers.

 But where is the mystery "undisclosed" location where the recruits will be put to the test?

-Conditions on the set of SAS: Australia are not for the faint-hearted.
+Conditions on the set of SAS: Australia are not for the faint-hearted - as the new contestants are sure to find out.

 No personal items are allowed, but the recruits are given a "house on your back", also known as a Bergen, that contains every item they need.